jackterranova/jvm-sandbox/verbose-gc/README.md

 This error is self explanatory, but not necessarily the cause.
 Most likely `Java 12` just uses more memory.

+### Questions

+* What exactly is our test program doing?
+* How much memory is being consumed in the loop?
+* Why is GC happening at 500k/800k points?

 ### Raw output of this branch